kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/camunda7-bpmn.md

 - `HistoryService`
 - `IdentityService`

-These services can be injected into your components in the usual way.
+These services can be injected into your components in the usual way, as can the `ProcessEngine` itself.

 ## Starting and interacting with processes { #usage }